 From 2004 to 2008, Countrywide, Merrill Lynch and BAC together issued nearly $1 trillion of mortgage-backed securities to private investors; to-date nearly 25% of all these have defaulted.
 Federal US Judge Rakoff, appointed by President Clinton, has called these lending programs "brazen fraud" driven by "hunger for profits and oblivious to the harms thereby visited."
 BAC was fined $1.3 billion with regards to the dealings of Countrywide Financial in particular, which BAC acquired at the cusp of the financial crisis.

-The DOJ is insisting on another $16- $17 billion from BAC, with $9 billion allocated to cash fines and another $8 billion going towards consumer assistance.
+The DOJ insisted on another $16- $17 billion from BAC, with $9 billion allocated to cash fines and another $8 billion going towards consumer assistance.
 The consumer assistance would take the form of mortgage principal write-downs for struggling homeowners

 Mortgage Servicing Fraud occurs post loan origination when mortgage servicers use false statements, book-keeping entries, fabricated assignments, forged signatures and counterfeit intangible Notes to take a homeowner's property.

 Falsely claiming to be the owner/holder in due course of the tangible Note;

 Requesting homeowners submit and resubmit loan mod paperwork multiple times that pays the bank $1,500 each time.
 File An OCC Complaint: It seems that servicers/banks cannot foreclose with an open OCC complaint.